c3d/xl/doc/HANDBOOK_2-evaluation.md

 The first and last line are representing a definition of `pi` and `circumference Radius:real` respectively.
 The second line is made of one statement that computes `circumference 5.3`.
-There are two definitions, one statement and no type declaration in this code.
+There are two definitions, one statement and no type annotation in this code.

-Note that there is a type declaration of `Radius` in the definition on the last line, but that type declaration is _local_ to the definition, and consequently not part of the declarations in the top-level sequence.
+Note that there is a type annotation for `Radius` in the definition on the last line, but that annotation is _local_ to the definition, and consequently not part of the declarations in the top-level sequence.

 A name like `Radius` is called a _formal parameter_, or simply _parameter_.
 Each parameter will receive its value from an _argument_